2025 Caerphilly by-election: Candidates

 Plaid Cymru was the first party to announce its candidate, naming former South Wales East AM Lindsay Whittle as their candidate on 3 September.
 Whittle is the opposition leader on Caerphilly County Borough Council and was brought up in Caerphilly.

 Welsh Labour was the next party to begin its selections process.
 Wayne David, former Labour MP for Caerphilly, was reportedly approached by Welsh Labour to stand, but he ruled himself out as a candidate on 3 September.
 The day before selection Jamie Pritchard, deputy leader of Caerphilly County Borough Council, was removed from the shortlist of candidates by Welsh Labour, allegedly due to tweets supporting Jeremy Corbyn when he had been Labour party leader.
 On 6 September, the party announced Richard Tunnicliffe, Hefin David's former campaign manager and son of Labour life peer Lord Tunnicliffe, as its candidate, who was selected at a meeting of local party members.
 Tunnicliffe runs a children's publishing company.

 On 11 September the Welsh Conservatives launched their campaign with their candidate as Gareth Potter.
 Potter has experience in the retail and charity sectors.

 It was initially reported that Reform UK may stand former Reform UK Wales leader Mark Reckless as its candidate, but they instead selected Llŷr Powell, launching their campaign on 12 September.
 Powell, a communications specialist and Welsh speaker, lives in Caerphilly and said that Hefin David had been an "excellent Senedd member who was never tribal, committed to his community and made a real difference in education."

 On 16 September, the party Gwlad, which supports Welsh independence, announced local army veteran Anthony Cook as their candidate.

 On 19 September, the Welsh Liberal Democrats announced their candidate as Steve Aicheler, a member of Bedwas, Trethomas and Machen Community Council.
 His campaign had a focus on social care and child care.

 On 23 September, the Wales Green Party announced their candidate as Gareth Hughes, a retired political journalist.
 He previously worked for ITV Wales, BBC Radio Wales and Radio Cymru.

 UKIP fielded Roger Anthony Quilliam as their candidate.
 He is 22 years old and is on the National Executive Committee of the party, serving until October 2025.
-He is the only candidate who doesn't reside in Wales.
+He was the only candidate who doesn't reside in Wales.